 Out of nowhere, Otonashi wakes up to find himself in the afterlife.
 The place looks like a school ground and there’s a battle currently happening.
 The enemy—a lone angelic girl called Tenshi.

 Although he was invited to become part of the Afterlife Battlefront to battle Tenshi, Otonashi still does things his own way.
 His ideals are different and his first move is to talk and negotiate with Tenshi.
 It’s a suicidal option but he’s dead anyway!
 Will he succeed?
 Why’s he even dealing with such problems in the first place even if he’s already dead?
 Such is life and death, and in this case—afterlife!

 4 – Tokyo Magnitude 8.0

 Talk about disasters!
 Such things are the baseline for tragedies and depressing moments!
-They come at moment’s whims, and leave creatures of all kinds at its mercy.
+They come at moment’s whim and leave creatures of all kinds at its mercy.
 It’s the way of the world, it’s the circle of life.
 As sad and tragic it may be, Tokyo Magnitude 8.0 is a series that tells of the disheartening and melancholic effects of disasters—in this case, earthquakes!

-While relishing their tour in a robot exhibition on Odaiba Island, Mirai and her little brother Yuuki experiences a disaster firsthand!
+While relishing their tour of a robot exhibition on Odaiba Island, Mirai and her little brother Yuuki experiences a disaster firsthand!
 It’s an earthquake, and it has a devastating magnitude of 8.0.
 Buildings and all sorts of infrastructure begin to crumble—and Mirai and Yuuki are in the middle of it all!